 | All of the above | RAG + fine-tuned model + good prompts | Production systems usually combine approaches |

 💡 Key insight: Start with prompt engineering.
-If that's not enough, add RAG.
+If freshness, citations, or private knowledge matter, add RAG next.
 If you need the model to behave differently at a fundamental level, then fine-tune.
 This ordering minimizes cost and iteration time.
 Our guide to RAG vs Fine-Tuning vs Prompt Engineering walks through real-world decision cases.

 Scaling laws[14] describe how model performance (measured by loss) improves predictably as you increase compute, data, and parameters.
 The original Kaplan et al. work suggested that model parameters should scale faster than training data.

-Practically, this shifted the industry: instead of building ever-larger models with the same data, labs started investing in data quality and quantity.
-It also means that when evaluating a model, you should consider its training tokens alongside its parameter count.
-A 7B model trained on 15 trillion high-quality tokens can outperform a 70B model trained on 1 trillion tokens.
+Practically, this shifted the industry: instead of building ever-larger models with the same data, labs started investing more heavily in data quality and quantity.
+It also means that when evaluating a model, you should consider training tokens alongside parameter count.
+Smaller but better-trained models can beat larger under-trained ones.

 For the full mathematical framework: Scaling Laws and Compute-Optimal Training.

-Agent questions are increasingly common as companies build autonomous AI systems.
+Agent architectures are increasingly common as companies build autonomous AI systems.

 ReAct (Reason + Act)[16] interleaves reasoning steps with action steps.
 Rather than thinking through an entire problem and then acting, or just acting without thinking, the model alternates: